ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

  'tricks' could help to make its use much more efficient, less error-prone, and thus more reproducible."
 - "Shell scripting is the most accessible tool to automate execution of arbitrary set of commands.
-This will avoid manual retyping of the same commands and in tern will avoid typos and erroneous analyses."
+This avoids manual retyping of the same commands and in tern will avoid typos and erroneous analyses."
 - "Environment variables play a big role in defining script behavior."
 - "You can automate testing of the execution of your commands to